 What do we need to build the smart water meter?

 Now let’s get started.
 What do you need to build the solution.

 A proximity sensor (LJ18A3)

-A proximity sensor recognizes proximity of metal.
-This sensor will be able to recognize the piece of metal that is placed on the meter and will provide a pulse every time when a full cycle of the meter has passed.
+A proximity sensor recognizes the proximity of metal.
+This sensor will be able to recognize the piece of metal that is placed on the meter and will provide a pulse whenever a full cycle of the meter has passed.

-There are many different proximity sensor and it’s easy to buy the wrong one.
-Also there are many solutions written that need resistors to work.
-If you but a LJ18A3 you don’t need those.
+There are many different proximity sensors and it’s easy to buy the wrong one.
+Also, there are many solutions written that need resistors to work.
+If you buy a LJ18A3 you don’t need those.
 It’s also important to make sure you buy a 5V version so you can power the sensor directly from the ESP.
 I did a lot of research and ended up with this LJ18A3-8Z/BX sensor sold on AliExpress.com .
-Important that you buy this sensor and not another variant, the resistor is already build in and it works on 5v.
+Important that you buy this sensor and not another variant, the resistor is already built in and it works on 5v.

 An ESP controller board